jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 These websites put the levers of power in your hand.
 The era of mass-collaboration is already here.
 We just aren't jumping into the Internet Age yet.
 You don't have to join every collaboration.
 But by picking a few, you can actually start solving real-life problems.

 Just to drive home the point, what levers of power does Right/Left politics put in your hand?
 The idea doesn't even exist, because they think its 1969, when the levers of power weren't for Main Street to hold.
 Neither side can understand the Internet Age and mass-collaboration is the best of both ideologies.
 Modern technology improves social welfare; as Progressives dream.
-Digital tools also put the onus on individuals to work; what Conservatives demand.
+Digital tools also put the onus on individuals to improve themselves; as Conservatives demand.
 Mixing ideologies is how Techvolution builds on the past, and helps Main Street prosper once again.

 ## The Era of Mass-Collaboration Is (Almost) Here in Your Everyday Life

-New houses are built everyday.
 Say you bought a new townhouse in a newly built area.
-You and you're new neighbors would be anxious too move in, renovate, and finish the backyard.
+Most likely, you and you're new neighbors would be anxious too move in, bring in your appliances and furniture, and of course finish the backyard.
 Soon enough, everyone is assembling lawn furniture, hiring contractors, putting in decks, pools, fences, sheds, and whatever else you dream up.

-In the game of civlization, do we consider the big picture when deciding what to do in the backyard?
-Do we realze our choices are important?
+The question is, in the game of civlization, do we consider the big picture when making our choices?

 If we choose new and better products, we're attracted to the majic of new tools, and become player gods in the game of civilization.
-If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being extras attracted by dark majic Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.
+If we care about trendy looks, brand names, and pretending to live inside Martha Stewart Living, then we're being extras attracted by dark majic.
+Watch this clip of a user building a backyard in the city-builder _Cities: Skylines_.

 <div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/ClassicSecretKarakul' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>

-For us today—doing all this work in the real-world—do the rules encourage us to be player gods?
-Or is the rulebook so big and confusing, that regular people are encourage to go with the flow, and stay extras of the Industrial Age?
+Now, what does the rulebook encourage—for us to be player gods of the young and growing Internet Age, or to stay extras of the Industrial Age?

 Evolution needs us to buy solar-power roofs, start a 3D printing business in the garage, install a Hydroloop water resuser.
-These are the tiny levers of power, everyone on Main Street can start to control.
+These are the new technologies that will help solve our problems.
+They're also levers of power everyone on Main Street can control.
 But do you now if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
-Do you know what your local business by-laws, construction codes, tax laws are?
+Where do you find your local business by-laws, building codes, tax laws?

 Our society's rulebook is so large and dense, we all live under the threat of making a mistake, and being hit by a code violation, claim denial, lawsuit, or audit.
-Being an extra is easy today; being a player god is risky.
+Our rulebook makes being an extra is easy today; whole being a player god is risky.

 Technologically speaking there's no reason for this.
 Regular people can work as easily as the _Cities: Skylines_ clip above.
-Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, YouTube videos.
+Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, SQL databases.
 Today we can make the Internet Age rulebook seemless.
-We can have the levers of power in our hands!
+We can have so many levers of power in our hands!

-But this will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.
+But an easy to use, friendly, reasonable list of rules, codes, regulations, and by-laws will only be a happy reality once Main Streets embrace the era of mass-collaboration using Techvolution as their shield and motivation.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store for his repair company.
 A complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 Companies wont disappear in the future—we'll always need big organizations.
 They'll just be checked and balanced by individuals and small companies connected in mass-collaboration.
 We'll make the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
-We must wait for a connection in a story, or in everyday life.
+We must wait for a connection.
+A handshake between two friends, or a glance across the dinner table of a first date.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=19